 POST Study Guide |

-Basic Recruit Class 64 is scheduled to begin in February of 2023
+Basic Recruit Class 64 - Applicant background investigations are almost complete and selections will be made soon.
+BRC 64 is scheduled to begin in March of 2023.

 The Maryland Natural Resources Police is recognized nationally as a leader in the field of conservation and boating law enforcement.

 For a comprehensive list of benefits please refer to the attached State Law Enforcement Officers Labor Alliance Memorandum of Understanding 2022-2025.

 - The pay scale for the Maryland Natural Resources Police can be found in the candidate information section under “Salary”.